 Now that you know about the fungus and you have an understanding of how to knock it out, here is a listing of the products you should use.

-Another option is to change to another chemical.
-One of the newer actives which works on just about any fungus is HONOR GUARD.
+AOnce the green lawnger is applied, spray HONOR GUARD.
 It works on a wide range of fungus and mixes at low rates too.
 For Dollar Spot, as little as .5 oz can be used to treat up to 1000 sq/ft so it does go a long way.
 Brown Patch requires a bit more at 1 oz per 1000 sq/ft and stronger rates can be used when you have a stubborn problem.
 But Honor Guard works on contact as well as a systemic so its wise to get some applied before fungus starts.
 This method should keep fungus under control but then if any starts, apply more at the stronger rate.

 Liquid fungicides work a lot faster than other types of treatments and even though the rain can wash your efforts away there will still be a lot of benefit.
-Use our HOSE END SPRAYER to apply it or several of the SPRAYERS we have featured in our large line if you are using one of the concentrates and not the Bayleton which comes with the Hose End Sprayer.
-The key is proper coverage with enough material and if you follow our guidelines as stated on the Chlorothalinol page, you will be OK.
+The key is proper coverage with enough material and if you follow our guidelines, you will be OK.
 Be sure to followup with another treatment 7 days later and you should be find for at least another 2 weeks.
 If you don’t want any more problems be sure to treat every 2 weeks until the weather pattern changes to something which the local fungus doesn’t like.

 Liquid treatments can take some time and effort but they do work the best.
 However, if you want something which will last longer and is easier to apply, get some FUNGICIDE GRANULES.
 This product can be applied with one of our SPREADERS.
 Once on the turf it will release slowly over a 2-4 week period.
 It also holds up much better to rain and moist, humid conditions.
 The granules are also the best way to avoid getting the fungus in the first place.
 All you would need to do is apply some a few weeks before fungus season starts.
 This will allow them to dissolve and get absorbed by the grass in a kind of systemic effect.
 It is best to apply them at least once a month there after to prevent any outbreaks and in some regions, applying them every two weeks will be necessary.
 In the south where the growing season is longer than other regions of the United States, you may need to apply them from May through September.
 However, the average growing season where fungus will be of concern is from June to September.The point is simple – do the treatments early in the summer and you won’t get any.